-I arrived in Clermont Ferrand, which is in the Auvergne region.
+My base was in Clermont Ferrand, which is in the Auvergne region in the centre of France.
 It is also the headquarters for the Michelin tire company.
-The town is surrounded by a chain of volcanoes, Chaine des Puys with the most famous dormant volcano named Puy de Dome.
-After checking into my hotel, I headed off about 10 kilometers to the base of the volcano and paid about 10 Euros to take the train to the top.
-You can hike up if you want to but the train is a nice way to go.
+The town is on the border of a chain of volcanoes, Chaîne des Puys, with the most famous dormant volcano named Puy de Dome.
+It’s also just a 10-kilometre drive away.

-So, one would have expected the weather to be nice in September.
-It was nice at the base of the volcano; however, when we got to the top, it was incredibly windy.
+The train was a nice way to go and I would have expected the weather to be nice in September.
+It was pleasant at the base of this inactive volcano; however, when we got to the top, it was incredibly windy.
 I don’t know if it’s always windy, but I was freezing.
-I was only wearing shorts and a light jacket.
-I swear it was 0 degrees…..in September!
+Sure, I was only wearing shorts and a light jacket but I swear it was 0 degrees…..in September!
 All the other tourists were bundled up and I’m sure they looked at me with shock.
 Fortunately, there was a café and I got a hot chocolate.

 It was worth the trip because the views are wonderful and you can see many of the volcanoes on the horizon.
-You can also see Clermont-Ferrant in the distance.
+You can also see Clermont-Ferrand in the distance.

-If you think volcanoes in France are unique, be sure to check out the other unique experiences I’ve had or encountered: Top 100 Experiences In France.
+If you think volcanoes in France are unique, be sure to check out the other unique experiences I’ve had or encountered: Top 100+ Unique Experiences In France.